secretstartups/handbook/support/workflows/federal_tickets.html.md

 ## Getting help with a ticket

 Getting help with a US Federal ticket can be tricky since some information must be kept confidential.
 However, there are many times when a non-US Federal engineer may be the subject matter expert needed to help efficiently resolve a US Federal Support case.
-It is encouraged to ask questions in `#support_self-managed` and other non-private Slack channels provided the [Communication Guidelines](#communication-guidelines) are followed.
-You may also consider cross-posting the request for help back to the private `#support_us-federal-chat` channel to maximize the pool of engineers who may be able to assist.
-It should be kept in mind that although the `#support_us-federal-chat` Slack channel is a private channel the communication guidelines still apply as workspace admins and other users invited to the channel may not have been vetted for US Citizenship.
+It is encouraged to ask questions in `#support_self-managed` and other Slack channels provided the [Communication Guidelines](#communication-guidelines) are followed.

 If you need a manager's help with a ticket, please keep in mind that only US Citizens have access to our US Federal Instance, which means that some of our managers cannot help you with tickets.
 If you are a US Citizen working in US Federal and your manager isn't, please feel free to reach out to a different manager if you are unable to address an issue without sharing confidential information.

 ### Discussion issues from tickets